 The low-down on mobile apps and mobile websites.

-African American Fiction Books
+African American Books

-Must i really need a mobile app or mobile website?
+Do I really need a mobile app or mobile website?

 Who will be the audience for my mobile app or mobile website?